Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 - __Bound Service__ dependents on the component in which it is started.
 - __Intent Service__ is independent of the component in which it is started.

+## Async Task

+- Android application runs on a single thread when launched.
+- Due to this single thread model tasks that take longer time to fetch the response can make the application non-responsive.
+- To avoid this we use android AsyncTask to perform the heavy tasks in background on a dedicated thread and passing the results back to the UI thread.
+- Hence use of AsyncTask in android application keeps the UI thread responsive at all times.

+## What are the basic methods used in an android AsyncTask class?

+- __doInBackground() :__ This method contains the code which needs to be executed in background.
+- In this method we can send results multiple times to the UI thread by publishProgress() method.
+- To notify that the background processing has been completed we just need to use the return statements
+- __onPreExecute() :__ This method contains the code which is executed before the background processing starts
+- __onPostExecute() :__ This method is called after doInBackground method completes processing.
+Result from doInBackground is passed to this method
+- __onProgressUpdate() :__ This method receives progress updates from doInBackground method, which is published via publishProgress method, and this method can use                                                                   this progress update to update the UI thread

+## what are the three generic types used in an android AsyncTask class?

+- __Params :__ The type of the parameters sent to the task upon execution
+- __Progress :__ The type of the progress units published during the background computation
+- __Result :__ The type of the result of the background computation

+## What are the Advantages of using AsyncTask

+- Provides generic solution for all network calls
+- Publish progress to UI while executing.
+- Run Asynchronously
+- Easy to maintain and read.

+## Problems in AysncTask

+- When you rotate your screen, Activity gets destroyed, so AsyncTask will not have a valid reference to publish data from onPostExecute().
+- In order to retain it, you need to usesetRetainState(true) if calling from fragment or onConfigChanges() if calling from activity method of an activity.
+- If activity gets finished, AsyncTask execution will not cancelled automatically, you need to cancel them else they will keep on running in the background.
+- If any exception occurs while performing network task, you need to handle them manually.

 ## Difference between AsyncTasks & Threads?

 - __Thread__ should be used to separate long running operations from main thread so that performance is improved.